object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 A matter of style
 =================

-.. dropdown:: Video: why style?
+.. details:: Video: why style?

     .. vimeo:: 499766703